© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Castell y Waun Castle Mound is a scheduled monument protected by Cadw under reference DE117.
 View the official record →

-Castell y Waun Castle Mound is a motte situated in Denbighshire, Wales, representing a common form of medieval fortification employed in the Norman colonisation and subsequent defence of Welsh territories.
+Castell y Waun Castle Mound is a motte, a type of Medieval earthwork fortification characteristic of Norman settlement in Wales during the eleventh and twelfth centuries.
 It is designated a Scheduled Ancient Monument by Cadw under reference DE117.

 Castell y Waun Castle Mound dates from the medieval period, and is classified as a motte.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Castell y Waun Castle Mound is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is DE117.